masc-ucsc/livehd/docs/projects.md

 ## Lgraph to/from XLS IR

 Create a bridge between Lgraph and XLS IR.
 Not LNAST because the XLS IR is very close to Lgraph.
+Maybe the interface is with HIF format.

 Dependence: none